 What could be better in a garden which looks not only enjoyable but also smells good?

-You have various choice of flowers which you can add in your garden to get a refreshing and pleasing smell of nature.
-Add it in your garden so you can sit and relax in the perfect fragrance of pleasantry.
+You have various choices of flowers that you can add to your garden to get a refreshing and pleasing smell of nature.
+Add it to your garden so you can sit and relax in the perfect fragrance of pleasantry.

 Cottage Garden Seating Area

 When planning your cottage garden, design some seating areas for your guests to enjoy the beauty.
 The seating area may depend on the size of your garden.